Planning an event? Here’s the first step in your church communications strategy

 When you learn The Pitch and begin applying it to your communications, more people will “get it.”
 You’ll move them to action because they’ll understand why you want them to sign up, show up, or make a purchase.

 If you scan this article up to this point, you’ll see I’ve “pitched” you on the idea of this article.
 All you’re missing now is part five, “How do I get the solution?”

 It’s simple — just keep reading.

-Crafting Marketing Copy: The Difference Between Form and Formula
+Crafting a Church Communications Strategy: The Difference Between Form and Formula

 One quick aside before we get started.

 I love writing songs and have spent decades learning how to write them.
 Great songs move me to tears.
 (I still can’t recite verse two of “The House that Built Me” without choking up!)

 That simple form with some variation has given the world songs as different from each other as “Good Vibrations,” “You Gotta Fight for Your Right to Party,” and “Waymaker.”

 So, for those of you who say it’s better to just “wing it” in your communications than to apply some kind of formula, remember this:

 Form is not the same thing as a formula.
 Formula nearly always kills emotion; form has the power to release it.